Emjayen/ntfw/README.md

 to internet-facing services you provide such as web- and game servers, while *private* is the inherent inverse and is assumed to constitute your internal systems (e.g, RDP)

 Private traffic is subject to host-based authorization while public traffic is optionally subject to traffic policing.
+In other words, public traffic is always accepted, while private traffic is always dropped (unless the originating IPv4 address is authorized)
 <br>

 ## Configuration